 Substance use disorders happen when drug and/or alcohol use create impairment, such as health problems, disability and failure to meet tasks at school, home or work.
-Nearly one in ten Americans aged 12 and older have a classifiable substance use disorder (8.1% in 2014).
-In order from most to least people affected, people suffered from problems with alcohol only, problems with drugs but not alcohol and problems with both alcohol and drugs.

 As of 2014, more than half of Americans (176.6 million people) ages 12 and up reported being current alcohol consumers.
 A smaller fraction is said to have an alcohol use disorder—only 17 million people.